Septimal Mind Blog

 Summary

-When you have a lot of code it’s always hard to find a proper approach to organize your code.
+When you have a lot of code, it’s always hard to find the right way to organize it.

 Typically engineers choose between monorepo and multirepo layouts.
 Both approaches have well-known advantages and disadvantages which significantly affect team productivity.

-It’s possible to establish a combined workflow, keeping all the advantages of a multirepo layout but not giving up any positive traits of monorepo layout.
+It’s possible to establish a combined workflow that keeps all the advantages of a multirepo layout without giving up the positive traits of a monorepo layout.

-We created a draft of a tool implementing our approach for Scala projects using SBT.
+We created a draft tool that implements our approach for Scala projects using SBT.

 The problem